MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

   b.
 Select **Save As**.
   c.
 From the **File Format** options, select **CSV**.

-#### Reviewing Your Users
+#### Reviewing your users

-##### Checking Paths
+##### Checking paths

 Confirm that the users in the Box source match the users in the Office 365 destination.
-Usually the emails/usernames will match up, but it depends how you structure and name your users. *Be diligent during this step!*
+Usually the emails/usernames match up, but it depends how you structure and name your users. *Be diligent during this step!*

 #### Editing

 Be aware that Users can only be edited if they haven't been scanned, or had a transfer run.

 To edit a user source entry: